atxcowboy/librepanel/README.md

 # LibrePanel

-A modern, open-source hosting control panel, forked from Froxlor, and developed by the [Panomity GmbH](https://www.panomity.com).
+A modern, open-source hosting control panel, forked from LibrePanel, and developed by the [Panomity GmbH](https://www.panomity.com).
 Its goal is to simplify the effort of managing your hosting platform while providing flexibility and transparency.

 ## Installation